 In the pre-game survey, the majority of the participants of both UR2020 and ETH reported working in a field related to the implementation or evaluation of DRR measures (respectively 57% and 80%).
 Of the respondents who reported working on topics related to DRR, six out of 23 felt well-equipped to do so (rating their ability at least a 4 out of 5), while all other participants who work in the field of DRR rated it a 3 or less out of 5.
-During the post-game discussions, players' different expertise within the field of DRR appeared to be of less influence on the behaviour of the player.
 Among the main challenges in implementing and assessing DRR measures, participants reported a lack of contextual knowledge, including contingencies that influence DRR assessments and the long-term impacts of DRR measures, and a lack in available data and uncertainty.